greymass/anchor/README.md

 npm run dev
 ```

+## Contributing

+If you find any problems, please [open an issue](https://github.com/greymass/anchor/issues/new) or submit a fix as pull request to `develop` branch.

 ### Credits

 The development of this application is being led by members of the [Greymass](https://greymass.com) team.